nemerosa/versioning/README.md

 **Note** that the display mode based on the current tag is **not supported in Subversion**.
 It is kind of tricky to get the tag associated to a given revision.

+## Detached and shallow clone support

+When a repository is checked out in _detached_ mode, the `branch` will be set to `HEAD` and both the `display` and `full` version will be set to `HEAD-<commit>` where `<commit>` is the abbreviated commit hash.

+When a repository is checked out in _shallow_ mode, no history is available and the `display` version for a _release_ branch cannot be correctly computed.
+In this case, we have two situations:

+* if the `HEAD` commit has a tag, we use the tag name as `display` version
+* if it has no tag, we use the `base` version and the SNAPSHOT suffix, to indicate that the release exact version cannot be computed.

+In both cases, the `VersionInfo` object contains a `shallow` property which is set to `true`.

 ## Subversion support

 Subversion is supported starting from version `1.1.0` of the Versioning plug-in.
 In order to enable your working copy